Questions tagged [kinetic-theory-of-gases]

 2 answers

-Why do we subtract the volume correction term in the van der Waals gas equation [duplicate]
+Why is real volume not smaller than ideal volume in the van der Waals gas equation correction terms? [duplicate]

 1 answer